DBraun/TD-Faust/README.md

 These are the requirements:

-* Download libfaust by going to `thirdparty/libfaust` and running either `call download_libfaust.bat` on Windows or `sh download_libfaust.sh` on macOS.
+* Download libfaust by going to `thirdparty/libfaust` and running `python download_libfaust.py`.
 * Pick a Faust DSP file such as `reverb.dsp` that defines a `process = ...;`.
 * Python should be installed.
 * CMake should be installed.

-If on Windows, you should open an x64 Native Tools for Visual Studio command prompt.
+If on Windows, you should open an "x64 Native Tools for Visual Studio" command prompt.
 On macOS, you can use Terminal.
 Then run a variation of the following script:

 ```bash
 python faust2td.py --dsp reverb.dsp --type "Reverb" --label "Reverb" --icon "Rev" --author "David Braun" --email "github.com/DBraun" --drop-prefix